 “I belong to a group of moms and tots at our church and when one of the moms asked for help with meal planning + post-baby weight-loss… I couldn’t say no!
 I then knew I wanted to expand my business to working with both individual clients and families, as well as small businesses.”

 OWNER OF KARA LYDON | THE FOODIE DIETITIAN

 “The first big client I got was by walking up to a company at a festival I was volunteering at and introducing myself and my services.
 I put myself out there and was in the right place at the right time.”

 But let’s say you don’t want to wait for the next Expo or struggle to spark spontaneous conversations that can lead to your first customer.
 These next 4 entrepreneurs did something that has the most predictable return on your time: using your past relationships.

 “I sent an email to a contact at an influential PR firm, set up a time to talk, and then pitched my services and how my experience could benefit their clients.
-I also set up calls with people in my industry to learn more about what they do and they were very gracious to share contacts names.
-Word of mouth and a previous relationships were certainly helpful but just letting various people know that I was available and ready to be hired led to immediate work.”
+I also set up calls with people in my industry to learn more about what they do and they were very gracious to share contact names.
+Word of mouth and previous relationships were certainly helpful but just letting various people know that I was available and ready to be hired led to immediate work.”